436th MDG recognized as AMC Clinic of the Year two years in a row

 |0

-This work, 436th MDG recognized as AMC Clinic of the Year two years in a row [Image 3 of 3], by Mauricio Campino, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 436th MDG recognized as AMC Clinic of the Year two years in a row, by Mauricio Campino, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-436th MDG recognized as AMC Clinic of the Year two years in a row